May is Mental Health Awareness Month. It highlights the importance of mental well-being and helps reduce the stigma around mental illness.

 The Integrative Medicine Approach

-Integrative and functional medicine focuses on identifying and addressing root causes.
-Rather than masking symptoms, it looks for contributing factors such as:
+Integrative and functional medicine focuses on root causes.
+Instead of only treating symptoms, it looks for factors that may contribute to mental health problems.

 Supportive Strategies May Include: